gmelisi/GSK-3b_METAD/README.md

 ## Input files

-The zip file (deposited as egg in the Plumed-NEST, includes:
+The zip file (deposited as egg in the Plumed-NEST), includes:
 - Gromacs topology, equilibrated structure, index and MD parameters files.
 - Plumed input specifics for the simulation.
 - PDB templates read by Plumed files to recompact the system for PBC treatment, define PCVs for ligand conformational change, apply restraints, including the funnel used during unbinding.